aws/copilot-cli/site/content/docs/manifest/backend-service.en.md

 If using gRPC, please note that a domain must be associated with your application.

 <span class="parent-field">http.</span><a id="http-additional-rules" href="#http-additional-rules" class="field">`additional_rules`</a> <span class="type">Array of Maps</span>
-The additional listener rules allows you to configure multiple ALB listener rules.
+Configure multiple ALB listener rules.

 {% include 'http-additionalrules.en.md' %}